top of page

 9. Who will do my procedure?

 Your procedure will be done by one of the six consultants in the Cardiac Electrophysiology Unit.
-They include Dr. David Chase, Dr. John Roshan, Dr. Sirish Chandra Srinath, Dr. Anand, Dr.Hariharan and Dr.Javaid.
+They include Dr. John Roshan, Dr. Sirish Chandra Srinath, Dr. Anand, Dr.Hariharan Dr.Yogesh, and Dr. Haynes.
 All of them have vast experience in doing these procedures.
 If you have been a private patient of one of them then the particular doctor you saw will do your procedure.
-In case your doctor is unwell and not available, your procedure will be done by one of the other five so as to not keep you waiting.
+In case your doctor is unwell and not available, your procedure will be done by one of the other five to not keep you waiting.

 10. Will I be awake during the procedure?

 You will be awake for the procedure and can have a chat with your doctor as he does it.
-However, you may feel sleepy due to the medicines given and you are welcome to take a nap if you feel inclined to doing so.
+However, you may feel sleepy due to the medicines given and you are welcome to take a nap if you feel inclined to do so.
 We will wake you up after it is over.

 11. Will my heart pumping improve after the ICD?
 Will I feel better?